An inspiring afternoon of film, story, breath and presence with two Guinness World Record holders — live in person

 Freediving teaches one powerful lesson:

+You cannot fight water or life.
 If you do, you lose.

 Miska also holds two Guinness World Records: